 Glossika is, on paper, purported to be the only tool you need to learn a language.
 You will definitely learn a lot through it.
 However, Glossika is not all you need, for the following reasons:

 - Glossika mostly just encourages you to listen and repeat.
-There are other modes too (like translation), but these still aren’t dialogue, or listening, or of course having actual conversations with people.
+You can optionally type things, and record your voice.
+But these still aren’t dialogue, or listening, or having actual conversations with people.
 The best way you can learn is still with a teacher.

 - Glossika doesn’t teach what you personally want to learn.
-If you mostly talk about motorcycles, weightlifting and technology (just a random example, nobody I know personally), Glossika’s vocabulary isn’t going to be suitable.
+If you mostly talk about motorcycles, weightlifting, and coffee (just a random example, nobody I know personally), Glossika’s vocabulary isn’t going to be suitable.
 You might not EVER learn the sentence “I prefer middleweight motorcycles so I can ride them to their limits legally”.

 - You’ll waste time in Glossika trying to guess/infer grammar when someone could just explain it to you.
 Look, you’re smart.
 You probably can figure everything out on your own by inference.
 But you don’t have to.
 You’re not an archaeologist who just discovered the Rosetta Stone; you’re an adult who can ask questions and learn rules.
 Just as it’s useful to know in English rules about how to use apostrophes or the difference between “were” and “we’re”, it’s useful to learn rules in other languages like how to make plurals in Arabic, the different forms of de in Chinese (的, 得, and 地) and when to use “Por qué” and “porque” in Spanish.